james-millner/jamesmillner.dev/content/posts/8-Http4kExploration/index.md

 The Wahoo Cloud API gives you access to a variety of workout data, but specifically of interest to me; FIT files.
 So I'm looking to use that to pull down my ride data start to build a set of services around it.

-In an effort to learn more about the API itself, I thought I'd have a go with setting up a backend to handle the OAUth 2.0 authentication flow, and then use the API to pull down my ride data - although that's up next, in another chunk of development to come in the future.
+In an effort to learn more about the API itself, I thought I'd have a go with setting up a backend to handle the OAUth 2.0 authentication flow.
+Then use the API to pull down my ride data.
+Although that's up next, in another chunk of development to come in the future.

 However, I've got a small backend application up and available to check out on my [Github.](https://github.com/james-millner/kotlin-wahoo-cloud-api) I've been incredibly impressed with how simple, intuitive, and easy to use HTTP4K is.